framenic/freed-borescope/README.md

  - Frame completion is detected when a fragment with frame flag = 2 arrives, and the buffer length matches frame_size.

 ## UDP Port 50000 – Remote Event Detection
 Port 50000 is used by the client to send commands to the server.
-Coomands consists in a "SETCMD xxxx" request from the client and a "RETCMD xxxx" answer from the server.
+Commands consist in "SETCMD xxxx" requests from the client and "RETCMD xxxx" answers from the server.
 The protocol is very similar to the one described in one of the previous works.
 I don't know if the commands are exacly the same or not, but the only practical application in my case is for getting the event "snapshot button pressed" on the borescope.
 So I just analyzed and implemented this command.

 ### Packets: